theovgl/good-old-black-hole/README.md

 # Good Old Black Hole
-Bringing the black hole countdown back
+A web browser extension that brings the black hole countdown back.

 ## Why ?
 The countdown is for some students a good way to keep **motivated** and **avoid procrastination**.